danielbkatz/danielbkatz.github.io/menu/CV.md

 ## CONFERENCE PRESENTATIONS
 ----------------------
 **Katz, D.** and Diakow, R. (2019, April).
 Using Explanatory Item Response Theory Models to Re-Examine Fairness in Psychometrics.
 Paper to be presented at the National Council on Measurement in Education (NCME) April 4-8, 2019.
-Toronto2.
+Toronto.

 **Katz, D.**v, Nylund-Gibson, K., Furlong, M. (2019, April).
 Is One Item Enough?
 Examining Affect-Laden Survey Items Using Mixture Modelling with Distal Outcomes.
 Paper presented at American Educational Research Association Annual Meeting, April 5-9, 2019.
 Toronto.
 **Best Graduate Student Paper in the AERA Survey Special Interest Group Sig**